divyashah/My_New_Website/content/project/phd-project/index.md

 ---
 ### Robot Design for Dexterous Manipulation.

 This research project is a part of the Ph.D. with [Dipartimento di Informatica, Bioingegneria, Robtoica e Ingegneria dei Sistemi (DIBRIS)](http://phd.dibris.unige.it/biorob/) at the Università degli Studi di Genova and in affiliation with the [iCub Tech](https://www.iit.it/research/facilities/icub-tech) at the Istituto Italiano di Tecnologia in Genova, Italy.
-The Ph.D. thesis is aimed towards design and development of a new wrist for the [iCub humanoid](https://icub.org/) for dexterous manipulation.
+The Ph.D. thesis is aimed towards design of a new wrist for the [iCub humanoid](https://icub.org/) with enhanced manipulation dexterity.
 The main focus here is the study and implementation of parallel orientational mechanisms.

 #### Objectives

 - To study and investigate the state-of-the-art in design for wrist dexterity.
 - To adapt and analyze some of the most promising architectures from the literature.
-- To propose a novel kinematic design for the wrist with improved dexterity.
+- To propose a novel kinematic design for the wrist with enhanced dexterity.
 - To test and develop the proposed mechanism.
-- To integrate the new wrist on the iCub platform.

 ---